muratk3n/thirdwave/en/tweets/2019/week27.md

 ---

-Not much life left in Beto, and others.
+Not much life left in Beto, and other up-start.
 Boot-Edge-Edge, or Gaylord Focker, is in the top tier cands but very far from front-runners.
 Kamala, Bernie, Warren doing well.
 The race is shaping up.